-Mr. Dotson said so the owner/manager does not have to be present, and Ms. Ragsdale replied yes, that is the present piece and why we added the local contact for emergency in the chart.
+Mr. Dotson said so the owner/manager does not have to be present, and Ms. Ragsdale replied yes, that is why we added the local contact for emergency in the chart.

 Ms. Riley noted that it was limited to 60 days of the year.